transdigiware/blockchain/howto/ibp-console-manage.md

 #### Viewing nodes logs on an {{site.data.keyword.cloud_notm}} Kubernetes Service cluster
 {: #ibp-console-manage-console-node-logs-iks}

 To more easily locate your node logs, it is recommended to filter on the namespace that was used when the nodes were deployed.
-To find the namespace, open any CA node in your console and click the **Settings** icon.
-View the value of the **Certificate Authority endpoint URL**.
-For example: `https://n2734d0-paorg10524.ibpv2-cluster.us-south.containers.appdomain.cloud:7054`.
+To find the namespace, open any CA node in your console and click the **Info and Usage** icon.
+View the value of the **API URL**.
+For example: `https://n2734d0-soorg10524.ibpv2-cluster.us-south.containers.appdomain.cloud:7054`.

 The namespace is the first part of the url beginning with the letter `n` and followed by a random string of six alphanumeric characters.
 So in the example above the value of the namespace is `n2734d0`.